mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 The creation of the deployment targets is now automated.
 The next step is to set up a project trigger which will see when a new machine is added for a specific role and then automatically deploy to that machine.
 This way the entire process is automated, from machine creation to deployment.

 Before we get going on creating the triggers lets take a quick step back and think about what this means.
-In the previous chapters we setup three projects.
+In the previous chapters, we set up three projects.

 ![](images/deploymenttargets-allprojects.png)

 Of those three projects which one is most likely going to have a new machine added to it for scale?
 Probably the OctoFX-WebUI project.
 If you add a new machine to a SQL Server cluster the DBAs will go through the effort of getting everything synced up as that is required by SQL Server.
-And you typically are not adding new machines willy nilly to a SQL Cluster.
-But adding new machines into a webfarm for the OctoFX-WebUI project is a lot more plausible.
+And you typically are not adding new machines willy-nilly to a SQL Cluster.
+But adding new machines into a web farm for the OctoFX-WebUI project is a lot more plausible.
 Maybe to handle some additional load.
 Maybe to replace an existing machine.
 OctoFX-WebUI is where we are going to add the trigger.

 This is done by going to the project and selecting the triggers option in the left hand menu.